atomicdata-dev/atomic-server/server/README.md

     import    Import a JSON-AD backup to the store.
 Overwrites Resources with same @id. run       Starts the server
 ```

+## When _not_ to use this

+- If you need stability or reliability, look further (for now).
+- You're dealing with non-public / private data.
+As of now, this server does not have methods to prevent access to content.
+- Complex query requirements.
+Check out NEO4j, Apache Jena or maybe TerminusDB.

 ## Installation & getting started